PaulioRandall/p21/README.md

 ## Back Story

 I simply wanted to document a component's API within itself and regenerate that documentation in a form I please, particularly within a README.
 To clarify, I want to document the **interface** (API) to the component by documenting its single implementation.
-Ths includes details such as: name, description, module & instance properties, slots, set context, and defaults where applicable.
+Ths includes details such as name, description, module & instance properties, slots, set context, and defaults where applicable.

-A few documentation tools come close but none completely satisfy my need for simplicity, readability, flexibility, ability to document all mentioned aspects of the API.
+A few documentation tools come close but none completely satisfy my need for simplicity, readability, flexibility, and ability to document all mentioned aspects of the API.
 Furthermore, existing tools traded-off too much flexibility for conciseness.
 So I set about creating [**P24**](https://github.com/PaulioRandall/p24).
 In the process I was able to separate the concern of parsing annotated comments into **P23**.

 To clarify, **P23** is not about documenting components (**P24** does that).
 It is about specifying parsable comments within Svelte components.
 The output can then be used by a documentation package or some other innovative tooling.
 For example, you could build a changelog package where maintainers write changes to a component within the component.
 The package could render them in a similar manner to how **P24** does with API documentation.